Pranjal4697/Detoxify-youtube/README.md

-# YouTube Detoxifier - Custom YouTube Feed Curator
+# YouTube Detoxifier - Custom YouTube Feed Curator (implementation in progress, first version of the code will be uploaded soon)

 ## 🌟 Overview